tudurom/windowchef/man/waitron.1.md

 * `wm_quit` <exit_status>:
 	Quit windowchef with exit_status <exit_status>.

-* `wm_change_number_of_groups` <number_of_groups>:
-	Change the number of maximum groups to <number_of_groups>.

-	Windows that belong to a group that has a <group_nr> greater or equal to
-	<number_of_groups> will become orphaned.

 * `wm_config` <key> [<values>...]:
 	See [CONFIGURING][].

 ## QUERYING

-Information about the current state of windowchef is made available through X properties of the root window.
+Information about the current state of windowchef is available through X properties of the root window.
 Example:

 ```
 xprop -root WINDOWCHEF_ACTIVE_GROUPS
 ```

-Information about the current state of each managed window is made available through X properties of the window.
+Information about the current state of each managed window is available through X properties of the window.
 Example:

 ```